 Fast, Affordable, & Cutting Edge

-Earn your Master's degree and become eligible for teaching certificate in 12 months and 36 credits.
+Earn your Master's degree and become eligible for a teaching certificate in 12 months and 36 credits.

 Pay the same tuition regardless of Maryland residency status and pay less for reduced program cost.